 Step 2: You will be required to set a 4 digit passcode.
 Confirm your passcode by typing it in a second time.

-Step 3: Scroll down to the “Allowed Content” section and turn in-app purchases Off.
+Step 3: Scroll down a little bit and turn in-app purchases Off.

 From now on, no one will be able to make in-app purchases on your device, including you.
 That means that if you want to make an in-app purchase, you will have to go back to the Settings and turn in-app purchases On again.

-Trying to make an in-app purchase will now result in giving you the following error.
+Trying to make an in-app purchase will now result in giving you the error message seen at the top of this post.

 Fortunately, my daughter is still too young to figure out how to download stuff in the App Store, but it’s only a matter of time.
 I’ll definitely make sure to turn off in-app purchases to prevent any “accidental” download.